-The current error status of the drive is indicated in this register.
+This register contains the error state of the drive.
 Each bit indicates a certain error or status.
-If an error is registered in bits 0 to 3, then the corresponding bit remains set until the error has been acknowledged (see "Latch configuration" on page 60 and "Error acknowledgment" on page 57).
+If an error is registered in bits 0 to 7, then the corresponding bit remains set until the error has been acknowledged (see "Error acknowledgment" on page 60).